figuranna/k8s/README.md

 **If you are using Cygwin**
     Winpty : is a Windows software package providing an interface similar to a Unix pty-master for communicating with Windows console programs.
 It makes it much bearable to use *kubectl exec* and create MySQL databases

-* We can access any service by its name
+* We can access any service by its name (*)
     * nslookup *database* **->** shows the database created in the cluster (the IPs match)
+* (*) It doesn't actually searches using only the name, in the resolv.conf file there is a search line where it lists the "extensions".
+If the name is not found then it tries appending the string with these "extensions".
+* You can only look up a service using only its name when it's in the default namespace, otherwise you have to use the fully qualified domain name.